kochekovich-ivan/kochekovich-ivan/Notes/C++/SmartPointers.md

-&nbsp;   Automatically delete the managed object when it goes out of scope.
+    Automatically delete the managed object when it goes out of scope.

-&nbsp;   Clearly express ownership semantics in code.
+    Clearly express ownership semantics in code.

-&nbsp;   Reduce the need for manual delete calls.
+    Reduce the need for manual delete calls.

-&nbsp;   Can be safely copied or moved depending on the type.
+    Can be safely copied or moved depending on the type.